aaronengels/KaseyaVSA/README.md

 # Basics

 You can install the module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/KaseyaVSA) and use example below to get started.
-To use the code blow you can download my [Alert Desk](https://automationexchange.kaseya.com/products/108) from the Kaseya Automation Exchange.
+To use the code below you can download my [Alert Desk](https://automationexchange.kaseya.com/products/108) from the Kaseya Automation Exchange.

 ```powershell
 begin {